borbware/unity-basics-course/unity-cookbook/audio.md

 b) Record with your PC mic by using Audacity
 c) Create new sounds by using bfxr

-Then, add sounds to your game.
-Try at least these two kinds of sound effects:

-1) a one-time sound effect that can be triggered with code
+Then, add sounds to your game that can be triggered to play
+a) when a GameObject gets created
+b) Calling `audioSource.Play()` with code

 2) looping sound that plays all the time

 ## Note: Playing sound when something gets destroyed